doeixd/Open-Commerce-Standard/docs/as-your-used-to.md

-# Comparative Analysis: OCS Fiat Payment Patterns
+# Comparative Analysis: OCP Fiat Payment Patterns

-The Open Commerce Standard (OCS) is flexible enough to support multiple payment integration patterns.
+The Open Commerce Protocol (OCP) is flexible enough to support multiple payment integration patterns.
 This document compares two primary approaches for handling fiat payments like Stripe, Apple Pay, and SPC:

 1.  **Stateless x402 Pattern:** The official, recommended approach using the `402 Payment Required` HTTP status code for a stateless, universal flow.
 2.  **Stateful Hypermedia Pattern:** A more traditional, alternative approach that uses a `pending_payment` order state and hypermedia `actions` to guide the client.

-Both patterns are valid within the OCS framework, but they offer different architectural trade-offs.
+Both patterns are valid within the OCP framework, but they offer different architectural trade-offs.

 ---